 For us, the Bernina Express journey from Lugano, via Tirano, ended in St. Moritz.
 But you can also take a Bernina Express train to Chur.
 Because we also took this route, I wanted to include it here.

-The 6 limestone arches with the red train riding across it, is iconic and became a symbol of scenic train rides in Switzerland and Europe.
+The 6 limestone arches with the red train, riding across them, is iconic and became a symbol of scenic train rides in Switzerland and Europe.

 The Landwasser Viaduct was built in 1902 and measures 65 meters (213 ft) in height and is 136 meters (446 ft) long!
-Exciting facts.

 Bernina Express to Chur

 We enjoyed the landscape but it wasn’t as spectacular as before.
-From Thusis, I’d say it was quite basic but we had have some spectacular views already.
+From Thusis, I’d say it was quite basic but we had some spectacular views already.

 Once we reached the Rhine River, the views got better again, and crossing the river into Chur, meant the end of our route so far.

-We did it!
 We completed the whole Bernina Express from Lugano via the Bernina Express bus to Tirano and from Tirano on the panoramic Bernina Express train to St. Moritz and onwards to Chur.

 Practicalities for the Bernina Express Train

-As the Bernina Express as described above consisted of several stages, it took me quite some online digging to get all the information I needed to choose the best options for our trip.
+As the Bernina Express, as described above, consisted of several stages, it took me quite some online digging to get all the information I needed to choose the best options for our trip.

 Bernina Express Timetable & Routes

 You can do this on a day trip or part of the journey as we did.
-The summer season is roughly from mid May till the end of October.
+The summer season is roughly from mid-May till the end of October.